marwankefah/SISSI/README.md

 ## Inference Pipeline for Cell state classifier
 To run the inference pipeline, add path to the chosen bounding boxes from Deep Learning in [`settings.py`](https://github.com/marwankefah/cell-segmentation/blob/master/settings.py), and run `python -m src.run_nms_before` in your terminal.
 The inference pipeline is in [`src/run_nms_before`](https://github.com/marwankefah/cell-segmentation/blob/master/src/run_nms_before.py).

-## To reproduce the Deep Learning results
-To run and reproduce the Deep Learning results, we have created a colab notebook [CytoNet_DL_reproduce.ipynb](https://colab.research.google.com/drive/1FBXXMTlrzfe7hL2k9k3wQ3Dm4fkI6Gu0?authuser=3).
-You need to login with the credentials for `ucasdeeplearning3@gmail.com` to get access to data and models.